RAF Odiham

 Odiham Today

 RAF Odiham is home to the RAF's fleet of Chinook helicopters.
-The airfield remains a busy place with the familiar thumping rhythm of the Chinooks being heard both day and night.
+The airfield remains a busy place, with the familiar thumping rhythm of the Chinooks heard both day and night.
 Sharing the field with the Chinooks is a squadron of Westland Lynx AH.9A (Squadron disbanded January 2018) flown by the Army Air Corps, which have replaced the AH.7 variant previously used.

 The Squadrons currently based at the airfield are -